oren/oren.github.io/articles/build-product/README.md

 ## 1. The Process of Building a Product
 1. Create target customer using personas.
-1. Prioritise using  the Kano model and Importance vs Satisfaction Framework.
+1. Prioritise using the Importance vs Satisfaction Framework ([example](https://buildsuccessfulstartups.com/product-features/)).
 1. Build mock and test with customers.
 Your customer gives you better feedback in the solution space.
 1. Pivot if needed.
 1. Build MVP.